jonathanhong/phpshoutbox/README.md

 phpshoutbox
 ===========

-This is a simple php shoutbox that is flexible to be put into your own containers
+This is a simple php shoutbox that is flexible to be put into your own containers.

-PHP, Pure Javascript, CSS
+Languages used: PHP, Pure Javascript, CSS

 The connection.php just connects to the MySQL database

-TODO:Add comments/DOCS
+TODO:Add comments/DOCS, schema.sql